5/11/2026 - technology-and-innovation

 A) Introduction.

-In this note, I show, through empirical examples, how Japanese chart methods, with over 100 years of history and part of the body of knowledge of CMT, are applied for the first time to on-chain market indicators to conduct analysis on Bitcoin.
+In this note, I show, through empirical examples, how the methods of Japanese charting, with more than 100 years of history and part of the body of knowledge of the CMT, are applied for the first time to on-chain indicators to conduct market analysis on Bitcoin.

 The gross price was the main type of data to which these methods were applied.
-Today, in Bitcoin (the first digital commodity in history), the range of possibilities is much broader, allowing these methods to be applied to a wider set of organic market data (on-chain market indicators) beyond the gross price.
+Today, in Bitcoin (the first digital commodity in history), the range of possibilities is much larger, allowing these methods to be applied to a broader set of organic market data (on-chain indicators) beyond the gross price.

 B) History.

-In ancient times in Japan, price representations were hand-drawn.
-Traders had to accurately represent the price of a commodity (rice, at that time) to make decisions with real consequences; errors meant financial losses.
-Strategies linked to rice and market factors of that time were also used.
+During ancient times in Japan, price representations were hand-drawn.
+Traders had to represent the price of a commodity (rice at that time) accurately and precisely to make decisions with real consequences; errors meant financial losses.
+Strategies related to rice and market factors of that time were also utilized.
 All this began at the Dōjima Rice Exchange in Osaka, considered one of the first organized futures markets in history.

-The first person who is said to have conducted this type of analysis was Munehisa Homma.
-He is attributed with writings from the 18th century on market psychology, considered among the first works on the subject.
+The first person who is said to have performed this type of analysis was Munehisa Homma.
+He is credited with writings from the 18th century on market psychology, considered among the first works on the subject.
 He later became a financial advisor to the Japanese government and was honored with the title of samurai for his contributions.

-Shortly after, Steve Nison, who was one of the first to receive the CMT designation, emerged as a key figure in the introduction and formalization of charting in the West, specifically on Wall Street, starting in 1991.
+Shortly after, Steve Nison, one of the first to receive the CMT designation, positioned himself as a key figure in the introduction and formalization of charting in the West, specifically on Wall Street, starting in 1991.
 He wrote several books, including the widely known “Japanese Candlestick Charting Techniques.”
 He is also a technical analysis expert with over 30 years of practical experience.
 Steve's client list includes Fidelity, J.P.
 Morgan, Goldman Sachs, and Morgan Stanley.
-Additionally, his work has been highlighted in The Wall Street Journal, Worth Magazine, Institutional Investor, and Barron’s.
+Additionally, his work has been featured in The Wall Street Journal, Worth Magazine, Institutional Investor, and Barron’s.

-Prior to Nison, price was represented in bar format and earlier in lines.
-He compared Japanese candlesticks to these formats as color TV vs. black and white TV.
+Before Nison, prices were represented in bar format and earlier in line format.
+He himself compared Japanese candlesticks to these formats as color TV vs black and white TV.

-In this sense, it is important to understand that charting enhances the visual analysis of market data.
-For example, traditional candlesticks show the internal structure of each period with body/wicks (OHLC - two-dimensional: time and value), Heikin-Ashi smoothens price noise making trends/reversals more visible, and Renko (one-dimensional) completely removes time from the equation, focusing only on value changes.
-Each of these methods provides a different type of visual market analysis and you will see them applied to Bitcoin's on-chain market indicators.
+In this sense, it is important to understand that charting improves the visual analysis of market data.
+For example, traditional candlesticks show the internal structure of each period with body/wicks (OHLC - two-dimensional: time and value), Heikin-Ashi smooths out price noise making trends/reversals more visible, and Renko (one-dimensional) completely removes time from the equation focusing only on value changes.
+Each of these methods contributes a different type of visual analysis of the market, and you will see them applied to on-chain market indicators of Bitcoin.

-It should be noted that there are other methods besides these three that I mentioned.
+It should be noted that there are others besides the three I mentioned.

 2) CMT Association.